Mastro-Gibbs/atl/README.md

 None for now.

 - **shh**
-If a connection has been established with X11,
+If a connection has been established with **X11**,
-when you try to disconnect with the exit command, the tool waits endlessly,
+when you try to disconnect with the exit command, the tool **maybe waits endlessly**,
 pressing the following command can solve it.
    ```bash
    $ ctrl+c